Dark42ed/ref_arena/README.md

 in that they are arenas that return reference counted objects.
 Both contain inner buffers that hold contiguous lists of objects.

-The main difference between the two is that rc_arena does not individually count objects.
-When all references of an object are dropped in ref_arena, the inner object is dropped and the space is made available for a new insertion (similar to `slab` and `stable-vec`), whereas in rc_arena the space is never made available again.
+The main difference between the two is that `rc_arena` does not individually count objects.
+When all references of an object are dropped in `ref_arena`, the inner object is dropped and the space is made available for a new insertion (similar to `slab` and `stable-vec`), whereas in `rc_arena` the space is never made available again.

-rc_arena is useful if you have a determinite amount of objects that need to be reference counted, where ref_arena is useful when you frequently create and drop objects.
+`rc_arena` is useful if you have a determinite amount of objects that need to be reference counted, where `ref_arena` is useful when you frequently create and drop objects.

 Note this comparison might not be 100% correct as it's just what I could tell from looking at the code and documentation.
-Additionally this crate was not made with rc_arena in mind.
+Additionally this crate was not made with `rc_arena` in mind.

 License: MIT